alexander-alvarez/ember-toggle-it/README.md

 Wish it could be more declarative to implement?
 `ember-toggle-it` will help you easily toggle it.

+Doesn't interfere with your DOM.
+Currently works with centered elements.

 ## Installation

 `ember install ember-toggle-it`